tari3x/visuals/README.md

 * `opam install PACKAGES`
   where packages are whatever is listed in libraries in the dune files.

-* It's quite likely you'll need to install OpenCL drivers before it runs.
+* It's quite likely you'll need to install OpenCL drivers.
 Below are instructions for OpenSuSE with an Intel GPU.

   + In Software Management add repo http://download.opensuse.org/repositories/home:/linnaea:/Intel-OpenCL/openSUSE_Leap_15.0/